Facebook algorithm changes are nothing new, but these can be a thorn in the side of businesses who rely on social media to increase brand awareness.

 The reason behind the relatively low traffic loss is that compared to sites like Mashable, they didn’t have that much to begin with.

-The sites that stand to be hit the hardest by the latest algorithm changes are the ones without a plan to diversify their traffic and revenue.
+The sites that stand to be hit the hardest by the latest algorithm changes from Facebook updates are the ones without a plan to diversify their traffic and revenue.

-So the lesson here is this: always have a contingency plan.
-Up your efforts on other social channels, and make sure you have a well-rounded strategy that includes:
+So the lesson here is this: Always have a contingency plan.
+Up your efforts on other social channels, and make sure you have a well-rounded strategy that includes the following:

-Use Facebook Advertising for to Best the Facebook Algorithm Changes
+Use Facebook Advertising to Master the Algorithm Changes from Facebook Updates

 You knew this one was coming.